prabinprojects/Google-Capstone-Project-Cyclistic-Case-Study/README.md

 SELECT * FROM bike-share-415816.okay.March
 )
 ```
-The free trial veresion of Big Query does not support ammend functions such as add or delete therefore I transferred non null values into another table and named it `combined_data1`.
+Free trial version of Big Query does not support ammend functions such as add or delete therefore I transferred non null values into another table and named it `combined_data1`.
 ```
 CREATE TABLE bike-share-415816.okay.combined_data1
 AS